Summertime: Part 4 – Baltimore Oriole (body)

 Today, I’m happy to give a behind the scenes peek at how I made this pony, which is used as a spot illustration on the Mongolian spread in my new picture book, MY BED.
 The story about children’s sleeping places in different cultures around the world was published in Sept.
 2020.

-The pony is also pictured with all of the other animal icons on the book’s end-papers.
+The pony is also pictured with all the other animal icons on the book’s end-papers.
 If you’d like to see posts about making the other animals, please follow the links below: RoosterCamelParrotElephantGoldfishCatDuckSheepRabbitCow,

 Crocodile, Giraffe, Dog.